-As discussed in Note 11 to the financial statements, in February 2020, a state of emergency was declared, which could have a negative financial effect on the Authority.
+As discussed in Note 3 to the 2020 financial statements, the full extent of the COVID-19 pandemic's direct or indirect financial impact on the Authority is unknown.
 Our opinion is not modified with respect to this matter.

 Other Matters